Healthy eating isn’t just about the food children eat, it is also about behaviour around eating.

 What if I need more help?

-Link to local food banks:
+Links to local food banks:

-Henry offer some projects in Leeds.
+Henry offer some projects in Leeds and Bradford.

 Jamie's Ministry of Food in Kirkgate Market in Leeds offers cooking classes.
 Learning how to cook can save you money and improve your own and your family’s health and wellbeing.